Category: P

 🌎 Coordinates

-As of the 2020 census, the population of Princeton was approximately 3,413 residents.
-The town has a predominantly white population, with a small percentage of residents identifying as Asian, African American, and other races.
-The median age in Princeton is around 45 years, with a balanced gender distribution.
+As per the 2010 census, the population of Porter was about 1,498.
+The town has a predominantly white demographic, with a mix of other races.
+The median age in Porter is around 45 years, which is slightly higher than the state average.

 🏞️ Nature & Environment